 Heating Oil/ Diesel / Kerosene – Petroleum-based fuels became popular for home heating in 1920 (with the thermostat’s invention).
 According to the American Petroleum Institute, new oil heating systems boast energy efficiency ratings ranging from 83 to 94 percent.
 Over 8.5 million American households, mainly in the Northeastern states, rely on heating oil to keep warm in winter.
 Heating oil is typically stored in a steel tank somewhere in the home.
 Tanks can be located above ground, in the basement, or on the ground.
 A typical house tank is 275 gallons.

-Natural Gas – Natural gas, in itself, might be considered an uninteresting gas – it is colorless, shapeless, and odorless in its pure form.
+Natural Gas – Natural gas might be considered an uninteresting gas – it is colorless, shapeless, and odorless in its pure form.
 Quite uninteresting – except that natural gas is flammable and abundant in the United States.
 When burned, it gives off much energy with fewer emissions than other sources.
-In the 1960s, constructing thousands of miles of pipelines in America provided the foundation for natural gas transportation.
+In the 1960s, the construction of thousands of miles of pipelines in America provided the foundation for natural gas transportation.
 New uses for natural gas were discovered; these included using natural gas to heat homes and operate appliances such as water heaters, ovens, and cooktops.
-Natural gas runs from the main into a home in what’s called a service line.
+Natural gas runs from the main into a home in a service line.
 When the gas passes through a customer’s gas meter, it becomes the customer’s property.

-Propane/LPG – Propane is a hydrocarbon sometimes referred to as liquefied petroleum gas, LP-gas, or LPG.
-Propane is produced from both natural gas processing and crude oil refining in roughly equal amounts from each source.
+Propane/LPG – Propane is a hydrocarbon, sometimes called liquefied petroleum gas, LP-gas, or LPG.
+Propane is produced from natural gas processing and crude oil refining in roughly equal amounts from each source.
 Nearly 97 percent of propane consumed in the United States is produced in North America.
 It is nontoxic, colorless, and virtually odorless.
-To fuel homes, large tanks can be buried underground because propane is a nontoxic, nonpoisonous fuel that doesn’t contaminate aquifers or soil.
+Large tanks can be buried underground to fuel homes because propane is a nontoxic, nonpoisonous fuel that doesn’t contaminate aquifers or soil.
 Refueling a propane vehicle takes about the same time as refueling a gasoline vehicle.
 And propane is the only alternative fuel with fueling stations in every state.

 Forced Air System